RESOURCES

 Is Travel Possible While On Dialysis?

 Yes, most patients who receive dialysis can travel safely and continue their treatment while away from home.
 Patients should always consult their doctor before planning to travel.
-Most doctors allow and encourage travel if the patient’s health is stable.
-It is important to plan ahead, ideally at least six weeks in advance.

 Many dialysis centers have a staff member who is experienced in arranging dialysis treatments away from home.
-Some centers will assist patients in making their own arrangements.

 Hemodialysis patients will need to contact dialysis centers in the area they plan to travel and set up treatments ahead of time.
 Check with the center as soon as you arrive to confirm your appointment.
 Peritoneal dialysis patients will need contact their PD supply company and set up a shipment of supplies to be delivered to their travel destination ahead of time.
 They will also need to obtain a PD Machine travel case.